15 Best State Parks in Wisconsin You Should Visit This Year

 9. Newport State Park, Wisconsin

-It has 2,373 acres and 11 miles of Lake Michigan shoreline, offering quiet alternatives to bustling Door County.
-Here you can read more about things to do in Door County and here about the best Airbnbs in Door County, WI.
+Newport State Park has 2,373 acres and 11 miles of Lake Michigan shoreline, offering quiet alternatives to bustling Door County.

 It also has beautiful waterfront locations with plenty of opportunities for kayaking, and where you can spend an entire day paddling through the waves.

-Newport has 16 backpack campsites, 13 of which are reserved and also offers winter backpack camping.
+Newport has 16 backpack campsites, 13 of which are reserved, and also offers winter backpack camping, which is one of the best things to do in Door County in winter.

-Don’t forget to bring your Wisconsin hiking guidebook in order to explore the best trails in the area. – Check rates & reviews here
+Don’t forget to bring your Wisconsin hiking guidebook in order to explore the best trails in the area, and your Wisconsin Like a Local itinerary to find all the best-kept secrets.

 10. Big Bay State Park, Wisconsin